 Run to a shelter and close all doors and windows.
-Don't worry if a few of the bees get inside with you.
+Do not worry if a few of the bees get inside with you.

-Don't flair or attempt to swat the bees just to get away.
+Do not flair or attempt to swat the bees just to get away.
 If there is no shelter, run through tall brush; you may be able to confuse them.